 By supporting rural businesses with advice and peer to peer support responding to the needs and challenges they face in the post-Brexit/Covid-19 era to advance resilience and recovery.

 By ensuring that skills needs are identified, and training is provided accordingly, utilising a variety of methods to ensure new knowledge and skills are embedded fully ensuring that business and personal development are achieved.

 By enabling access to innovative sources of finance.

-By identifying new markets to develop and enhance local supply chains.
+By identifying new markets to develop and enhance local supply chains and networks.